-- 3.4.1 As a non-executive body, the Trust Board must rely on others to fulfil the executive functions.
+3.4.1 As a non-executive body, the Trust Board must rely on others to fulfil the executive functions.
 For the most part, this responsibility will fall on the Principals of the Academies, supported by the leadership teams.
-Certain functions relating to the management of the Trust itself or which relate to the activities of more than one Academy may be undertaken by an "Executive Team", who may also fulfil a function in the Academies. - 3.4.2 The need for and size of the Executive Team will be determined by the Trust Board, in consultation with the Strategic Advisory Committee.
+Certain functions relating to the management of the Trust itself or which relate to the activities of more than one Academy may be undertaken by an "Executive Team", who may also fulfil a function in the Academies.

+- 3.4.2 The need for and size of the Executive Team will be determined by the Trust Board, in consultation with the Heads & Chairs Advisory Forum.
 Where possible, resources will be drawn from the Academies themselves rather than the use of external consultants or through recruitment.
-This will include the identification of a person who will fulfil the role of "Accounting Officer" as required by the Academies Financial Handbook. - 3.4.3 The likely principal functions of the Executive Team are: - 3.4.3.1 to manage the conversion of schools to Academies.
-Prior to a school's conversion, the Executive Team will carry out relevant due diligence to establish the school's position and identify any actions required to address areas of weakness or opportunities for improvement (including the formulation of a 12 month strategic plan for the Academy (the "Academy Action Plan")), and, in conjunction with the DfE, relevant Local Authority and the Trust's solicitors, will manage the associated legal processes; - 3.4.3.2 following conversion and where appropriate, to assist with the development and implementation of the Academy Action Plan: - 3.4.3.3 to provide operational and management support to the Principals and senior leadership teams within the Academies (including assisting with budget setting);
+This will include the identification of a person who will fulfil the roles of the "Accounting Officer" and "Chief Financial Officer" as required by the Academies Financial Handbook.
+For more information on these role please see the [Scheme of Financial Delegation]. - 3.4.3 The likely principal functions of the Executive Team are: - 3.4.3.1 to manage the conversion of schools to Academies.
+Prior to a school's conversion, the Executive Team will carry out relevant due diligence to establish the school's position and identify any actions required to address areas of weakness or opportunities for improvement [(including the formulation of a 12 month strategic plan for the Academy (the "Academy Action Plan"))], and, in conjunction with the DfE, relevant Local Authority and the Trust's solicitors, will manage the associated legal processes; - 3.4.3.2 [following conversion and where appropriate, to assist with the development and implementation of the Academy Action Plan;] - 3.4.3.3 to provide operational and management support to the Principals and senior leadership teams within the Academies (including assisting with budget setting); - 3.4.3.4 to facilitate the production of management information on the Academies and to support the production of the Trust's and the Academies' financial accounts; - 3.4.3.5 support any Trust wide projects; - 3.4.3.6 to ensure that insurance or risk protection cover is put in place and maintained for all risk areas including damage to property, employer liability, public and third party liability and Director and governor liability;